Agravity Boys: Publication

 The manga is digitally published in English by Viz Media on its Shonen Jump website and the Manga Plus platform.

-Volume list
+Volumes

 Reception

-In 2020, the manga was nominated for the 6th Next Manga Awards and placed 6th out of the 50 nominees with 15,339 votes.
+In 2020, the manga was nominated for the sixth Next Manga Awards and placed sixth out of the 50 nominees with 15,339 votes.
 The series ranked 25th on the 2021 "Book of the Year" list by Da Vinci magazine.